presnick/ProgramsInformationPeople/_sources/Sequences/StringMethods.rst

 ==========  ==============      ==================================================================
-upper       none                Returns a string in all uppercase lower       none                Returns a string in all lowercase capitalize  none                Returns a string with first character capitalized, the rest lower
+upper       none                Returns a string in all uppercase lower       none                Returns a string in all lowercase

-strip       none                Returns a string with the leading and trailing whitespace removed lstrip      none                Returns a string with the leading whitespace removed rstrip      none                Returns a string with the trailing whitespace removed count       item                Returns the number of occurrences of item replace     old, new            Replaces all occurrences of old substring with new
+strip       none                Returns a string with the leading and trailing whitespace removed count       item                Returns the number of occurrences of item replace     old, new            Replaces all occurrences of old substring with new

-center      width               Returns a string centered in a field of width spaces ljust       width               Returns a string left justified in a field of width spaces rjust       width               Returns a string right justified in a field of width spaces

 find        item                Returns the leftmost index where the substring item is found rfind       item                Returns the rightmost index where the substring item is found